Double Copy of Form Factors and Higgs Amplitudes: A mechanism of turning spurious poles in Yang-Mills into physical poles in gravity: Invitation: a three-point example

-An additional nice property to emphasize is that by taking the ``square-root'' of the double copy factorization \eqref{eq:G3factorization}, one can get an intriguing relation for the gauge-theory form factor:
+In addition, by taking the ``square-root'' of the double copy factorization \eqref{eq:G3factorization}, one can get an intriguing relation for the gauge-theory FF as the simplest example for \eqref{eq:generalfactorization}:

-We can summarize the main features in the three-point example: (1) diffeomorphism invariance requires that the numerators satisfy complete CK-dual relations; (2) such numerators contain spurious poles which can be interpreted as physical poles in gravity, on which the double-copy result factorizes as a product of double copies of the lower-point form factor and amplitude; (3) the gravity factorization implies an interesting relation for the gauge form factor.
-While the three-point example seems too simple, we show below that the same features also hold for non-trivial higher-point cases.
+We can summarize the main features in the three-point example as: \begin{enumerate} \item Diffeomorphism invariance requires that the numerators satisfy complete CK-dual relations, in particular those induced by the operator insertion;

+\item Such numerators contain poles which are spurious poles in gauge theory but can be interpreted as physical poles in gravity, on which the double-copy result factorizes as a product of double copies of the lower-point FF and amplitude;

+\item The gravity factorization implies an interesting relation for the gauge-theory FF.
+While the three-point example seems too simple, we show below that the same features hold for higher-point cases. \end{enumerate}